Ramiras123/better-auth-strapi/README.md

 ## Features

 - 🔐 Sign in with Strapi credentials
-- 📝 User registration through Strapi
+- 📝 User registration via Strapi with extended fields
 - 🔑 Password reset and update functionality
 - 🎣 Custom session hooks for extended user data
 - 🔒 Support for the refresh jwt strategy